longhorn09/lorebot/README.md

 ## Permissions and Authentication

-Your MySQL username and password will be setup in your config.json
+Your MySQL username and password that Lorebot uses to query MySQL will be setup in your config.json

 ```
 {